iRobotEducation/create3_docs/docs/api/ros2.md

 # ROS 2 APIs

-The Create3 robot is based on ROS 2 and, as such, it exposes all its user-facing APIs through ROS 2 entities (topics, services, actions and parameters).
+The Create® 3 robot is based on ROS 2 and, as such, it exposes all its user-facing APIs through ROS 2 entities (topics, services, actions and parameters).

 The purpose of this page is to give a quick overview of these ROS 2 APIs.
 If you are interested in more details, have a look at the other pages in this section.